Emotions are a part of being human - some would even argue that they are the very thing that makes us human. But they’re often inconvenient.

 - Physiological reactions, like blushing, sweating, shaking, crying, muscles tensing, or smiling.

-How to handle your emotions
+How to handle your emotions in a healthy way

 Emotions are involuntary and for the most part, they’re uncontrollable.
 If you have ever tried to hold back tears, you know how uncontrollable emotions are.